mevimo/youbit/README.md

 <br><br>

-## What is a 'zero frame'?
+## What is a 'null frame'?
-YouBit has the option to use 'zeroframes'.
-If enabled, YouBit will interject completely black frames in between real frames when generating the video.
+YouBit has the option to use 'null frames'.
+If enabled, YouBit will interject completely black frames in between 'real' frames when generating the video.
-The idea is that YouTube will still allocate the same bitrate, but since the video is twice as long and all-black frames can be compressed away almost entirely, we will have twice the bandwidth per actual data-holding frame.
+The idea is that YouTube will still allocate the same bitrate, but since the video is twice as long and all-black frames can be compressed away almost entirely, we will have twice the effective bandwidth per actual data-holding frame.
 In practice, this only works a little: videos with zero frames have a lower bitrate, but not half.
 1080p videos seem to get a bitrate of 7000, compared to the usual 10200.

 This is still a useful ~40% effective inrease in available bandwidth, leading to less errors and a potentially higher information density.
 On higher resolutions however, the use of zero frames seems to be detrimental.
+The default settings forego using null frames.
 Use at your own discretion.
 <br><br>